-The Hollis Sigler Art + Design Manifest Award was established to recognize the work of outstanding graduating Art and Design seniors showing their work at Manifest.
+The Hollis Sigler Manifest Award was established to recognize the work of outstanding graduating seniors majoring in Art & Art History or Design who are showing their work at Manifest.

 No application is required.
-Graduating Art + Design seniors participating in Manifest will be considered by the faculty of their respective concentrations.
+Graduating Art & Art History and Design seniors participating in Manifest will be considered by the faculty of their respective concentrations.

 Hollis Sigler was a Chicago-based artist whose autobiographical narrative paintings often focused on her long struggle with breast cancer.
 Her paintings during the 1990's incorporated specific references to cancer in images of fragmented bodies and texts added to the works.
 A series of oil pastel paintings titled Breast Cancer Journal: Walking With the Ghosts of My Grandmothers (1992-1993) included historical information and statistical data on the disease, from which Ms. Sigler's mother and grandmother also suffered.
 The series was exhibited at the National Museum of Women in the Arts in Washington, and Hollis Sigler's Breast Cancer Journal, a book of related essays by Ms. Sigler, Susan M. Love and James Yood, was published by Hudson Hills Press in 1999.

 Ms. Sigler was represented by Carl Hammer Gallery and Printworks Gallery in Chicago and Steven Scott Gallery in Baltimore and was a founding member of Artemisia in Chicago, one of the first women's cooperative galleries in the United States.
 She also showed with Barbara Gladstone Gallery in New York in the early 1980's.
 She was awarded the College Art Association's Distinguished Artist Award for Lifetime Achievement, and also received the Chicago Caucus for Women in the Arts Lifetime Achievement Award.